rileythomp/asciify/README.md

 $ python3 picture.py
 ```

+Then enter the image path.
 This will print out the coloured ASCII art.
 Zoom out of the terminal tab until the image is clear.